-Our Xero review is based on us using it for ourselves and many of our clients for several years almost every day.
+Our Xero review is based on us using it for ourselves and many of our clients since 2013 almost every day.
 We work with any online accounting software that our clients choose, so we’re not affiliated or biased towards any, so our Xero review is completely objective.

 We think Xero Accounting lives up to its tagline – beautiful accounting software.
 Everything is clearly laid out, it runs smoothly, and it’s easy to use.
 Xero have made it as pleasurable as it can get to log in every day to update your accounts.
 The easier this is, the more likely you are to do it and not get behind with things which would make it more of a chore.
 Read through our Xero review to find out why what exactly makes it so good, and also a few things that aren’t so good.

 Xero offer free trials and introductory offers such as 50% off for the first 4 months.
 Our clients can also get a 15% discount off of the Xero fees.

 Xero offer a Starter package at a very competitive £12pcm which gives you full use of everything except multi-currency and payroll, but restricts you to 20 invoices and 5 bills (which you can work around).
 Ideal for contractors.